Skip to main content

 The down payment is easily the largest upfront expense you will incur as a first-time homebuyer.
 Down payments are calculated as a percentage of your new home’s purchase price.
 However, saving a portion of your income for a down payment may not be as much of a chore as you might think.

-Many people may think that you need to save up 20% for your down payment, but this is absolutely not the case.
+Many people may think that you need to save up to 20% for your down payment, but this is not the case.
 Far from it, in fact.
-There are some loan programs that fall under the governance of federal agencies like the FHA or the VA.
+Some loan programs fall under the governance of federal agencies like Federal Housing Administration (FHA) loans or Veterans Affairs (VA) loans.
 These programs can help finance your home and require much smaller down payments.

 These lower down payment programs can make a big difference when it comes to saving for your down payment.
 Conventional wisdom is that on a $300,000 home, you would need a 20% down payment, which would require you to pay $60,000 upfront.